-The Robin Cancer Trust is the UK's germ cell cancer community.
+We are the UK's germ cell cancer community

-Since 2012, we have reached 12 million people online, engaged with over 175,000 men and women in the community, and delivered life-saving educational talks to over 25,000 young adults in schools, colleges & businesses across the region.
+Since 2012, we have reached tens of millions of people online, engaged with hundred of thousands of people in the community, and delivered life-saving educational talks to over 100,000 young adults in schools, colleges & businesses across the region.

 The Robin Cancer Trust was founded in 2012 by the Freeman family following the untimely death of their son and brother, Robin Freeman, aged just 24.

 Robin was diagnosed in the prime of his life in 2011 with a Mediastinal Germ Cell Tumour (a grapefruit-sized tumour in his chest).
 Following 10 months in treatment, including several rounds of chemotherapy and a stem-cell transplant, he was told there was nothing else his medical team could do.
 He passed away surrounded by his loved ones on December 10th 2011.

 His family promised him that ‘he would never just be a photograph on the wall’ and that something good would be born of his tragedy.
 Robin inspires us to raise awareness, reduce embarrassment and save young lives through the early detection of germ cell cancers.